In this post we discuss Healing Conundrums in Permanent Cosmetics

-After care was not adhered to properly and a scab formed to thick pulling pigment out.
+After care directions were not adhered to properly, and a scab formed too thick which resulted in damage to the pigment.

-The clients skin was not in the best health, medication, workout and or alcohol ingestion was may have been introduced too soon before or after the session.
-Alcohol thins the blood creating more bleeding, which impacts the results and is not recommended.
+The client's skin was not in the best health - medication, workouts and or alcohol ingestion was may have been introduced too soon before or after the session.
+Alcohol thins the blood, creating more bleeding, which impacts the results and is not recommended.

-The area of tattoo has a high movement rate.
+The area of the tattoo has a high movement rate.

 Why gray or blue ?

-Most eyebrows are pigmented with a brown or black pigment.
-All of these pigments have different degrees of blue in them as the last color to fade out.
-When the upper colors such as reds and yellow fade the last one is blue/gray.
-Adding an orange based modifier is necessary to prevent this occurrence although it is not fool proof.
-Even with a modifier it can happen.
+Most tattooing pigments are formulated with a brown or black pigment.
+All of these pigments have varying degrees of blue in them, and blue is the last color to fade out.
+When the upper colors such as reds and yellows fade, the last remaining tone is blue/gray.
+Adding an orange based modifier is necessary to prevent this occurrence, although it is not fool proof - even with a modifier it can happen.